shishupal082/ftp-application/FTP/meta-data/readme.txt

     publicPostDir: String

 defaultRoleId: "defaultRole" // defined in AppConstant
-isRelativePath: used for calculation of (1) publicDir
+isRelativePath: used for
+(1) calculation of publicDir

+defaultRoleId: used for
+(1) standAloneConfigPath

 Sub file related for configDataFilePath
 -----------------------------------------